-An interim order must be published in the Canada Gazette within 23 days after the day on which it was approved.
-In addition, a copy of each interim order that is of general application must be tabled in each House of Parliament on any of the first 15 days on which the House is sitting after it is made.
+Under proposed section 6.41, an interim order must be published in the Canada Gazette within 23 days after the day on which it was approved.
+In addition, a copy of each interim order must be tabled in each House of Parliament within 15 days after it is made.
+The interim order may be sent to the Clerk of the House if the House is not sitting.

-R. Measures relating to Canadian Aviation Documents
+R. Measures Relating to Canadian Aviation Documents